 Describe the Taste & Texture

 This yogurt cake tastes creamy.
 I’m not even sure how that’s possible, but the crumb is so luxuriously soft, silky, and buttery.
 You’ll get a lovely preview of its texture when you experience the massive creaminess of the cake batter.
 Greek yogurt is a workhorse and when paired with cake flour and butter, it truly takes cakes to a whole other level.
 The cake is a little dense like pound cake, but the crumb isn’t quite as tight.
-Like my lemon blueberry cake and lemon blueberry cupcakes, berries add more moisture and a pop of juiciness to each bite.
+Like my lemon blueberry cake, lemon blueberry cupcakes, and lemon blueberry muffins, berries add more moisture and a pop of juiciness to each bite.

 The lemon flavor is bright, but it’s a little light, so I recommend topping the cake with lemon glaze to really amp up that flavor.
 The lemon glaze is just lemon juice, a splash of vanilla, and confectioners’ sugar.
 Easy!